coderuss/middleWareZendCon/README.md

 Adapted from presentation given by Josh Butts at ZendCon 2016

 Utilizes PSR7/Zend DIACTOROS frameworks to implement a custom middleware stack.
-Code devised from talk Given by Josh Butts at ZendCon 2016.
-Code modified further by Chris Botte
+Code devised from live coding session led by by Josh Butts at ZendCon 2016.
+Code modified/commented further by Chris Botte

 Simple Stack performs the following:

-1. Using basic Middleware Auth, prompts user tologin to site (U: admin P: password)
+1. Using basic Middleware Auth, prompts user to login to site (U: admin P: password)

 2. HomepageMiddleware generates the initial response:
     Hello, admin.
 You are currently reading content from HompageMiddleware